Specification

 • Any keys inside options at either claw or per-task scope; the map is opaque in meaning and its values are strings, since nested maps and arrays are not part of the format

-• A runtime value other than agent or bash that satisfies the name character rules (the runtime, not the parser, decides whether it can run it)
+• A runtime value other than auto or bash that satisfies the name character rules (the runtime, not the parser, decides whether it can run it)

 • A leading ```yaml block that contains none of the recognised per-task override keys (treated as prompt body, not an error)